nicolasgoutaland/GONMarkupParser/README.md

 For more information on supported synthaxe, have a look at [NSString+UIColor here](https://github.com/nicolasgoutaland/NSString-Color#nsstringcolor-), that is used to compute colors from your string values.

 ### Did Kim Kardashian broke the Internet ?
 No, definitely not.
-I was still able to commit to github yesterday.
+I was still able to push to GitHub yesterday.

 ## Evolutions
 - Indentation prefix in lists needs to be improved (add more symbols, etc..)